 |Feed conversion ratio||5.75 / 1|

-When the forage was ready, we acquired some weaner calves from a local operation.
-The breed can be best described as "certified bovine mutt."
+The animals we used for our study can be best described as "certified bovine mutt."
 The calves were a mix of milking shorthorn, hereford, black angus, red angus, charolais, white park Brittish, and semental.
 The calves were about 7 months old when they were removed from their mothers and placed into a separate, clean corral with plenty of space to wander as they grew.
 Their diet consisted of fermented cover crop bales and fermented alfalfa; with some free-choice dry minerals they could lick up whenever they wanted.

 One of our first observations was that the fermented group was calmer than the other cattle on the farm.
 They were more docile and readily accepted handling and petting as they ate.
 The non-study cattle, including animals that had been on the farm for multiple years, were less approachable, even during feeding time.